webandras/static-site-express/README.md

 abandoned carts, sales, orders, customers and more.
 _Disclaimer:_ I am not affiliated with Snipcart in any ways.

-- It supports card payments via PayPay, Stripe, and other payment gateways,
-- It generates invoices and sends them to the customers after purchase,
-- etc.

 _Note:_ Netlify will build your site from the default branch (usually the `master`) by default.
-You can use a different branch other than the default one, but **in that case Netlify CMS will not work properly**.
+You can use a different branch other than the default one, but **in that case Decap CMS (previously: Netlify CMS) will not work properly**.
 For example, the images uploaded through the CMS will be pushed into the default branch, not the other one you set up in Netlify!)